 This desert city will soon play host to the Soccer World Cup and it’s quickly becoming one of the most talked about cities on earth.
 Before you and the floods of other travelers venture into Qatar, there are a few things you should know before your first trip to Doha.
-Here are practical tips to help you make a seamless journey.
+In short: it’s like going to a hotel before it’s ready to open.

 Uber works in Qatar.
 However, the airport taxi companies are owned by the government and Uber drivers are often threatened or dissuaded from picking passengers up at the airport.
-Absolutely fire up the Uber app, but just be aware of this.
+Absolutely fire up the Uber app, but just be aware of this in advance.
 Taxis will also work just fine, from approved taxi ranks.
 If you’re unsure – arrange transportation via your hotel in advance.

 There are two ways to earn free hotel nights in Qatar.
 First: Qatar Airways offers a free night on all flights which stopover in Qatar via their +Qatar stopover program.
 This applies to both economy and business class tickets.
 Second: Starwood Hotels has partnered with Mastercard to offer free nights in Qatar all year for multiple night stays.
 Full details here.

 Common sense would be the rule of law here.
 Especially when visiting amazing museums such as the Museum of Islamic Art, respectful clothing is advised.
 And by the way, the Museum Of Islamic Art was our favourite attraction, in part due to its iconic architecture.